dqops/dqo/docs/data-sources/azure/azure.md

 3. Connect to partitioned data - e.g. sales folder with partitioning by date and market - set prefix to **/my_container/clients_data** and select **Hive partitioning** checkbox from Additional format options.
 A selection of the **sales** folder is available after saving the new connection configuration.

-You can connect to a specific file, eg. annual_report_2022.csv (set prefix to **/usr/share/clients_data/reports**), all files in path, eg. whole market_specification folder (set prefix to **/usr/share/clients_data**) or hive style partitioned data, eg. sales folder with partitioning by date and market - set prefix to **/usr/share/clients_data** and select **Hive partitioning** checkbox from Additional format options.
+You can connect to a specific file, eg. annual_report_2022.csv (set prefix to **/usr/share/clients_data/reports**), all files with the same structure in path, eg. whole market_specification folder (set prefix to **/usr/share/clients_data**) or hive style partitioned data, eg. sales folder with partitioning by date and market - (set prefix to **/usr/share/clients_data** and select **Hive partitioning** checkbox from Additional format options).

 The path is a directory containing files.
 You cannot use a full file path.
 The prefix cannot contain the name of a file.